Chapter Five · Financial Aid

-The type of savings account you choose for your child can affect their college financial aid by thousands of dollars.
-The FAFSA formula treats different account types very differently: student-owned assets are assessed at 20% per year while parent-owned assets are assessed at just 5.64%.
-Understanding this distinction before you start saving can prevent costly mistakes.
+The account type you choose can affect college aid by thousands of dollars.
+The FAFSA formula treats different account types very differently.
+Student-owned assets are assessed at 20% per year.
+Parent-owned assets at just 5.64%.
+Understanding the distinction before you start saving prevents costly mistakes.

 |---|---|---|---|